Severe Asthma ToolkitSevere Asthma Toolkit

 Written Asthma Action Plans

 Personalised written asthma action plans show patients how to make short term changes to their treatment in response to changes in their symptoms or PEF.
-They also describe how and when to access medical care.
+An action plan should provide instructions on maintenance therapy, early asthma attack management and crisis management.

 • Discuss the benefits of having and using a written Asthma Action Plan (AAP) with the patient, including: fewer attacks, doctor visits, hospitalisations and time off work.
 This evidence comes from general populations with mild to moderate asthma, not patients with severe asthma.
 (Gibson et al. 2004)